smikitky/utrad-werewolf/packages/docs/docs/install.md

 </details>

 - In the Netlify dashboard, re-run the deployment to make the new environment variables effective.
 To do this, select the "Deploys" section on the left sidebar and find the "Trigger Deploy" button.
 If the deployment was successful, reopen the site URL.
-Congratulations, you should now see a login screen.
+You should now see a login screen.

 - Try logging in with your Google account.
 If this fails, check that you have correctly registered the domain in the "Authorized domains" settings in Firebase.